 A home decor blogger might partner with Amazon to promote their brand.
-Each time they mention a product that's in the Amazon catalog, they'll include a link to Amazon.com.
+Each time they mention a product that's in the Amazon catalogue, they'll include a link to Amazon.com.
 If the customer buys a product from that site within a given amount of time, the affiliate gets a cut of the sale.

 This marketing strategy has many benefits, including:

-- Rapid Growth in Traffic: An affiliate with a large following can drive large amounts of people to your site.
+- Rapid growth in traffic: An affiliate with a large following can drive large amounts of people to your site.
 Even those who don't convert to customers will learn about your brand.

-- Boosts Your Reputation: Bloggers and social media personalities have loyal audiences who trust them.
+- Boosts your reputation: Bloggers and social media personalities have loyal audiences who trust them.
 An endorsement from the right affiliate can have a big impact on your reputation.

-- Cost-Effectiveness: Most affiliate marketing programs are commission-based.
+- Cost-effectiveness: Most affiliate marketing programs are commission-based.
 So, you'll only pay for results.

 In an influencer marketing partnership, a company pays an influential person, such as a social media personality, to promote their product or service.